LISE-B26/pylabcontrol/README.md

 To see these in action, we need to import an instrument and/or script.

 #### Creating script and instrument files
-For a tutorial on how to create your own instruments and scripts, visit the[documentation page](https://lise-b26.github.io/pylabcontrol/build/index.html).
+For a tutorial on how to create your own instruments and scripts, visit the [documentation page](https://lise-b26.github.io/pylabcontrol/build/index.html).

 #### Importing Scripts
 No scripts will be in the GUI the first time it is launched; scripts will have to separately be loaded in.
 A few